 Slowly, day by day, Christian is coping with losing his young son to cancer.
 Despite his nagging grief he works hard to embrace the good in life, to find renewed purpose, and to look towards a brighter future.

 There are few things more optimistic than bringing a new child into the world.

 “We continued to try to have kids, but with no luck.
 We did fertility therapy and treatments.
 At that time, I decided to go back to therapy,” he shares.
 “I had been in out of therapy since college.
 PTSD stuff.
 I got a therapist through the VA (Veterans Administration).
 When I described what I was going through and what I wanted from life, she (therapist) thought a pet would help me get through those things.”

 The VA referred Christian to Pets for Patriots to adopt a companion dog for emotional support.
-He wasted no time visiting one of our shelter partners as soon as he was approved into our program.
+He wasted no time visiting Town of Hempstead Animal Shelter as soon as he was approved into our program.
 The Army veteran appreciated the freedom given to see all of the dogs in their care.

 “They let us explore on our own.
 They didn’t follow us or pressure us.
 Just let us look.
 Really hands off until we choose one,” he says, adding that the process was “painless.”

 Town of Hempstead Animal Shelter is a municipal shelter serving the largest township in the country.
 It waives adoption fees for veterans in our program who adopt eligible dogs and cats.
 Christian would be the first adoption through our partnership.

 The speckled dog